raspberrypilearning/i-made-you-a-book/en/step_6.md

 Interactive features on each page
 --- /task ---

-Reflecting about how you made your book will help you in your future projects:
+You can reflect on how you made your book, to help you in your future projects:

 --- task ---
 How did you get your ideas? <mark>free text answer, 3 characters possibly</mark>